-Energy transactions: conventional power
+Energy: transactions: conventional power in United States

 Skadden, Arps, Slate, Meagher & Flom LLP